 The City's policy regarding deferral fees is contained in Chapter 19, Section 19-602B of the City Code of Ordinances, entitled "Subdivision Regulations, Deferral of Public Improvements."
 This provision has been part of City Code since October 26, 1976.
 Under 19-602(B)(4) the deferral fees are paid by the developer in cash or a certificate of deposit, are separately accounted for and can be spent for no other purpose than for the deferred improvement [19-602(B)(5)].
 After the initial payment of estimated deferral fees, once the improvement is completed, the actual cost of the developer's share of the improvement is then calculated.
 If the initial estimated deferral payment is less than the actual developer share, then an additional developer payment is required.
-If the initial estimated deferral payment exceeds the developer share, then a refund of the excess deferral fees is returned to the developer upon written request of the payor [19-602 (B)(4)(a)&(b).
+If the initial estimated deferral payment to the developer upon written request of the payor [19-602 (B)(4)(a)&(b)].

 City staff has received requests for refunds of previously paid road widening deferral fees on three city arterial street projects.
 Two different developers and six (6) separate subdivision plats are involved in this request.
-Public Works and Legal staff have coordinated closely with Mr. Heiple and his clients to arrive at the current proposal for partial refunds of deferral fees paid to the City between 1999 and 2009.
+Public Works and Legal staff have coordinated closely with Mr. Harold Heiple and his clients to arrive at the current proposal for partial refunds of deferral fees paid to the City between 1999 and 2009.

-The attached table and map represent the six deferral fees previously paid.
+The attached table represents the deferral fees previously paid for Eastridge Addition, Section 17, and Eastridge Addition, Section 21.

-(Please refer to Attachment C for Table and Attachment B1 for map)
+(Please refer to Attachment A for Table and Attachment B2 for map)